MChanda17/covid-county-sql-analysis/README.md

 # COVID County SQL Analysis

 ## Overview
-This project analyzes COVID-19 case and death trends across U.S. counties using SQL and Python.
+This project analyzes COVID-19 case and death trends across U.S. counties using SQL and Python to uncover geographic and temporal patterns.

 ## Objectives
 - Identify counties with the highest case counts